-Subject to 2 C.F.R. § 200.414, an organization that has previously established indirect cost rates must submit a new indirect cost proposal to the cognizant agency for indirect costs within six months after the close of each fiscal year.
+Subject to 2 CFR §200.414, an organization that has previously established indirect cost rates must submit a new indirect cost proposal to the cognizant agency for indirect costs within six months after the close of each fiscal year.
 However, the organization does have an option to request an extension of time to continue using its current indirect cost rate for up to four years.
-Organizations that previously had an indirect cost rate cannot elect the 10% de minimis rate.
+Organizations that previously had an indirect cost rate cannot elect the 10% de minimis rate unless the approved rate has lapsed or expired.